Value-Based Selling: The Ultimate Guide to What It Is and How to Do It

 #1: Serve Don’t Sell

-I’m a bit biased on this one – it’s the name of my business after all – but I genuinely believe that the most important principle to achieve a true value-based selling approach is to focus first on serving your clients.
+I’m a bit biased on this one – it’s the name of my business after all – but I genuinely believe that the most important principle is to focus first on serving your clients.

-Unlike other sales methodologies, value-based selling is much less about what you do and much more about what your client gets from it.
+Unlike other sales mindsets, value is much less about what you do and much more about what your client gets from it.
 Serving your client in this context means helping them to better define the problems they face, how those problems are affecting them, and what they can and should do about it.

 The key skill to develop here is empathy.
 You may have heard of emotional intelligence (or “EQ” for emotional quotient).
 The more attuned you are to your own emotions and feelings, the more likely you are to be attuned to the emotional experience of others.
 The more you’re able to understand and relate to your clients’ experience, the better you’ll serve them.